-Vocalised or not, it’s clear that the borough’s primary solution to addressing the Spice crisis among its rough sleeping community now lies in this law – a tool being used by the police in an attempt to sweep the streets of Westminster clean of the problem without, apparently, criminalising the vulnerable.
+Vocalised or not, it is clear that the borough’s primary solution to addressing its rough sleeping Spice crisis now lies in this law – a tool being used by the police in an attempt to sweep Westminster’s streets clean of the problem without, apparently, criminalising the vulnerable.

-“Concerned for the welfare of those who are considered the most vulnerable in our society, we brought together experts in homelessness, drug addiction, as well as the police and National Crime Agency to find workable solutions.” said Cllr Aiken in January.
+“Concerned for the welfare of those who are considered the most vulnerable in our society, we brought together experts in homelessness, drug addiction, as well as the police and National Crime Agency to find workable solutions,” Cllr Aiken had said in January.